 Often cases of multiple sunburns translate into pesky pigmented lesions which are resistant to fading.

 In these situations, IPL or other light therapies can be an effective option.

 For the pigmentation-prone, even little nicks and scrapes can scar.

-I have some patients that are afraid to get even the tiniest scratched because they know the marks will be around for a long time.
+I have some patients that are afraid to get even the tiniest scratch because they know the marks will be around for a long time.

 In these cases, ensure the area is thoroughly cleaned.
-Then you can use Organic Lavender Essential Oil onto the affected area with a clean Q tip.
-This oil with disinfect akin and promote faster healing.
-As with anything, do not use if you have a known allergy and using any new topical can reveal a new allergy.
+Then you can apply Organic Lavender Essential Oil onto the affected area with a clean Q tip.
+This oil will disinfect skin and promote faster healing.
+As with anything, do not use if you have a known allergy and, keep in mind, using any new topical can reveal a new allergy.

 If all goes to plan, a scab will form.
 Be sure not to remove it.... no matter how tempting.

 I'm talking to those of you who pick their pores when they know they shouldn't.
 I've def been in that camp before, myself.

 When the scab falls off, the skin should not show any remnants of the trauma.